ocaml-ppx/ocamlformat/CONTRIBUTING.md

 ### Issue specific

-- [Good-first-issue](https://github.com/ocaml-ppx/ocamlformat/labels/Good-first-issue): This issue is a good entry point in the project for new contributors
+- [Good-first-issue](https://github.com/ocaml-ppx/ocamlformat/labels/Good-first-issue%20%3A%2B1%3A): This issue is a good entry point in the project for new contributors

 ### Kind

-- [Kind/Bug](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FBug): This issue describes a problem or this contribution addresses a problem (erroneous/unintended behavior)
+- [Kind/Bug](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FBug%20%3Ax%3A): This issue describes a problem or this contribution addresses a problem (erroneous/unintended behavior)
 - [Kind/Docs](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FDocs): This is related to a documentation change (user documentation or source code documentation)
 - [Kind/Feature-request](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FFeature-request): This issue or contribution proposes a new feature
 - [Kind/Style-suggestion](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FStyle%20suggestion): This issue or contribution proposes a style modification for the formatted output
 - [Kind/To-discuss](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FTo-discuss): Discussion needed to converge to a solution

-### Priority

-- [Priority/Critical](https://github.com/ocaml-ppx/ocamlformat/labels/Priority%2FCritical): Highest priority, for blocking bugs or features that prevent ocamlformat to be used
-- [Priority/High](https://github.com/ocaml-ppx/ocamlformat/labels/Priority%2FHigh): For non-blocking bugs or features, that don't prevent ocamformat to be used
-- [Priority/Medium](https://github.com/ocaml-ppx/ocamlformat/labels/Priority%2FMedium): For important documentation and style suggestions
-- [Priority/Low](https://github.com/ocaml-ppx/ocamlformat/labels/Priority%2FLow): Lowest priority, for less important documentation and style suggestions

-### Status

-- [Status/0-More-info-needed](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F0-More-info-needed): More information is needed before this issue can be triaged
-- [Status/0-Triage](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F0-Triage): This issue needs triaging
-- [Status/1-Acknowledged](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F1-Acknowledged): This issue has been triaged and is being investigated
-- [Status/2-Regression](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F2-Regression): Issue present in the current version but not in an earlier one
-- [Status/3-Fixed-need-test](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F3-Fixed-need-test): This issue has been fixed and needs checking
-- [Status/4-Fixed](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F4-Fixed): This issue has been fixed
-- [Status/5-Awaiting-feedback](https://github.com/ocaml-ppx/ocamlformat/labels/Status%2F5-Awaiting-feedback): This issue or contribution requires feedback from other maintainers or from its submitter
+Feel free to contribute on the [Help wanted](https://github.com/ocaml-ppx/ocamlformat/labels/Help%20wanted%20%3Afire%3A) issues and pull requests.